If you are using vSphere Replication 8.1.x or 8.2.x, you can directly upgrade to version 8.3.

 - Select the option to connect at power-on and follow the prompts to add the CD/DVD drive to the vSphere Replication virtual machine.

-- Power on the vSphere Replication virtual machine.
+- Power off and then power on the vSphere Replication virtual machine.

 - In a Web browser, log in to the virtual appliance management interface (VAMI).